LuNeder/Kai/README.md

 - %TO: Total number of tweets on the thread

 # Limitations
-- A thread with 1000 tweets or more might not come out as expected if using %n and/or %F on layout
+- A thread with 1000 tweets or more might not come out as expected if using %nu and/or %TO on layout

 #
 Kai uses she/her pronouns